grahampugh/grahampugh.github.io/_posts/2020-07-10-gitlab-runner-and-autopkg.md

 No need for me to show all four jobs, just to say that the things that change are just the job name, the stage, and the tag.
 I set `allow_failure: True` in all jobs as I want all the autopkg recipes to run regardless of whether any recipes fail.

 In the **CI/CD** section of your repo, there is a useful `CI Lint` button in the top right corner.
-Post your `.gitlab-ci.yml` file contenst here to ensure that you've written acceptable YAML.
+Post your `.gitlab-ci.yml` file contests here to ensure that you've written acceptable YAML.

 ## Running, monitoring and scheduling pipelines